 Make your changes now

-The most important thing you will do is to implement those changes that you have decided to make regarding your health insurance coverage.
+The most important thing you will do is to implement those changes that you have decided to make regarding your insurance coverage.
 While the earlier steps are certainly necessary, if you don't actually make the changes then you gain nothing.

 Step 6 - Get Help If You Need It